People's Committee (postwar Korea): Committees in the North

 The northern committees had a fundamentally different relationship from the southern with both their occupation authorities and their Korean state.
 The Soviet Occupation forces recognized the PCs and initially tried to work with them.
-Cho Mansik, a conservative Christian nationalist, was the leader of the South P'yong'an Committee.
+Cho Mansik, a conservative Christian nationalist, was the leader of the South P'yŏngan Committee.
 This was the most important People's Committee in the North of Korea and in the days after liberation he was the most popular and powerful political figure in the North.
 The Soviets attempted to work with Cho, but in December 1945, at the Moscow Conference, the Soviet Union agreed to a US proposal for a trusteeship over Korea for up to five years.
 There was widespread opposition across the political spectrum of Korean society towards the partition, and nearly all leftist and conservative nationalists including Cho as well as Kim Gu openly denounced the partition.
 However, pro-US conservatives under Rhee Syngman and pro-Soviet communists under Kim Il Sung, caved into pressure from the United States and the Soviet Union respectively.
 Afterwards, in North Korea, Cho was put under house arrest by Soviet authorities and opponents of the partition were removed from positions of power and replaced with pro-Soviet Koreans.

 Once this was accomplished, the Soviet Occupation forces directly integrated the People's Committees into the nascent DPRK.
 They did this by creating the Provisional People's Committee for North Korea (PPCNK) in February 1946.
 The PPCNK would be a counsel of all of the PCs throughout the northern provinces and would form the nucleus of the future DPRK.
 However, this was not a legitimization of the power of the PCs.
 The People's Committees, once brought under heel by the Soviet occupation forces, were lumped into the state apparatus after being purged of potential reactionaries and subjected to Stalinist style one-candidate elections.
 The completion of this process by early 1946 is illustrated by the fact that PCs were being used as apparatuses for seizing tax in kind.
 Since such taxes were one of the most hated aspects of the colonial administration, the trappings of which the PCs tried to erase, this activity on the part of the People's Committees would represent complete loss of popular control.
 Thereafter, their appearance of populist action and democratic involvement was important in maintaining the electoral facade in the early Democratic People's Republic of Korea, but had little further effect on the state of North Korea.